hackclub/hackclub/workshops/discord_message_bot/README.md

 prefix = '!'
 ```

-You also most likely do not know what these two lines do.
+Now let's explain these lines.

 ```js
 const fs = require('fs')
 client.msgs = require('./msgs.json')
 ```

-The fs is a file system node module.
-You need it to write to files.
+The [fs](https://nodejs.org/api/fs.html#fs_file_system) is a file system node module.
+It allows you to interact with file systems, which we will need later when writing to your JSON file.

-The line after this says that the json file we created will have messages that will be written to it.
+We then specify that our JSON file will have messages written to it.

 ```js
 client.once('ready', () => {
   console.log('Ready!')
 })
 ```
+- Under our previous statements, add this code.

-This part just let's you know the bot is on when you run it.
+- This code lets you know the bot is on when you run it.

 ## Write Command